 Download the workbook: Marketing-Dashboard-2-0.xlsx

 With the Analytics Edge Core add-in’s premium license, you could perform any needed calculations before the data is written to a worksheet, but with the free license option, the use of a Data worksheet lets us download the raw data and perform intermediate calculations in Excel.
-In this report, built with the free add-in, we will perform several calculations in Excel, such as the the year-over-year calculation.
+In this report, built for the free license, we will perform several calculations in Excel, such as the the year-over-year calculation.

 Report Dates.
 Trick of the trade: I added a Year and Month dimension to the first couple of queries so I would have a couple of cells with the report year and month in them.
 I then use a little Vlookup formula to convert the month ‘number’ (07) into its equivalent (Jul).
 The Core Add-in has a Convert function that could do this for you.